adamslab-ub/Getting-Set-Up/Windows Guides/WSL_Bitcraze_Cfclient_Setup.md

 ``` powershell
 wsl --shutdown
 ```
 and then close any currently open WSL windows/terminals.
-This will effectivelly restart WSL.
+This will effectively restart WSL.
 Then open a new Ubuntu terminal and try typing cfclient again.

 We have found a bug that we experience with some cfclient installations.
 If you are still having problems running cfclient, it may be because of the default PyQt5 installation on your machine.
 If you are getting a python error when running cfclient mentioning and GUI or PyQt parts, this is likely the issue.
 To fix this bug, run the following command in the terminal: